Lethalz/ZetV2/Random/ROADMAP (IMPORTANT).md

 learn bash scripting

-The above can be summed up to doing some sort of project when i find out what project i will put it here:
+The above can be summed up to doing some sort of project when i find out what project i will put it heree: set up server, pfsense

+kubernetes and docker are huge after doing the above linux/server admin project learn docker first then kubernetes